SrYanCarlo/SrYanCarlo/README.md

-- 👋 Hi, I’m @SrYanCarlo
+- Hi, I’m @SrYanCarlo
-- 👀 I’m interested in web development
+- In what are you interested?
+In web and mobile development
+- What is your programming skill level?
+Beginner
-- 🌱 I’m currently learning Javascript and React
+- What you currently learning?
+Javascript and React
-- 💞️ I’m looking to collaborate on some web projects
+- You are intending to collaborate?
+Yes, in web projects
-- 📫 How to reach me: via email (yancarlodc@gmail.com)
+- How do I reach you?
+Via my email (yancarlodc@gmail.com)